PEBC EE Exam Questions #9

 Answer: A

-Side effects of colchicine: Nausea, Vomiting, Diarrhea, Abdominal pain, hemorrhagic gastroenteritis, hematuria, alopecia, agranulocytosis, and peripheral neuropathy.
+Side effects of colchicine: Nausea, Vomiting, Diarrhea, Abdominal pain, Hepatic and renal impairment, myopathy, neutropenia, and myelosuppression.

 A. Indomethacin with a Proton pump inhibitor